 Full-time Freelancing with not enough savings and no plan

 The next day, I left town to attend a creative conference where I met awesome creative industry peers who encouraged me gave me confidence to move forward into the unknown.
-One person I met there offered me a 3-month contract gig not long after the conference, which was extended and renewed for a year and a half!
+One person I met there offered me a 3-month contract gig, which was extended and renewed for a year and a half!
 (Plot twist: This contract job was at the same place where I had turned down the job 6 months earlier.)
 During that time, I worked 3 days a week for the company on a contract, and the other days I did my own freelance work.
 The best part was that I was making way more money than I was at my old job and had perks of flexibility!
 Eventually I stopped working contracts and now only work with my own clients.
 (I was single during all of this… no spouse for other income!)